LocasaleLab/Automated-MFA-2023/README.md

 `-b, --batch_num n`:

-This parameter is used to generated batched (determined by `n`) predefined fluxes and corresponding simulated MID data.
+This parameter is used to generated batched (determined by `n`) known fluxes and corresponding simulated MID data.
 It is used in verifying the performance of algorithm in multiple simulated data.

 `-f, --new_flux`:

-If this optional parameter appear, new predefined flux optimized from PHDGH mass spectrometry data will be generated.
+If this optional parameter appear, new known flux optimized from PHDGH mass spectrometry data will be generated.
 Otherwise, the stored flux vector will be loaded.

 `-n, --with_noise`: